wmdailey/ADMIN-238_Admin_K8s/12_Summarizing/kube-tools/edu-autoscaler/README.txt

 ### How to Use for HPA Testing

 # 1.  **Deploy the application:** Apply the `hpa-test-deployment.yaml` and the hpa-test-hpa.yaml
+The curl command can be run from a Pod.
+The http URL can be run from a browser.

 # 2.  **Check Status and Release:**
     # Check current memory usage